 To find out more about the eligibility rules and applications, check the website of the Quebec ministry of education.

 Is there a complaint process for rules under the Charter of the French Language?

 An agency called the Office québécois de la langue française is responsible for enforcing the Charter of the French Language.
-Complaints must be file with the Office (website in French only).
+Complaints must be file with the Office.

 If the Office decides that the complaint is valid, it can request that the person who has not respected the law correct the situation.
 If the situation is not corrected, this person might have to pay a fine.

 What is the role of the Office québécois de la langue française?